OptionalRule/optionalrule.github.io/_posts/2024-07-01-dnd-2024-spell-changes.md

    - The ritual tag has been moved to the casting timeline for clarity.

 5. New and imported spells:
-   - Brand new spells have been added.
+   - Brand new spells have been added. (*Goldeney Barbs?*)
-   - Some spells from other sourcebooks (like Xanathar's Guide and Tasha's Cauldron) have been incorporated and often upgraded.
+   - Some spells from other sourcebooks (like Xanathar's Guide and Tasha's Cauldron) have been incorporated and often upgraded. (*Not you Silvery Barbs!*)

 6. Summoning spells overhaul:
-   - New summoning spells with built-in stat blocks for summoned creatures.
+   - New summoning spells with built-in stat blocks for summoned creatures. (*Army of pixey summoning pixies is now a stat block?*)
    - Redesigned conjuration spells to focus on summoning spirits rather than concrete creatures.

 7. Specific spell changes: